matebolic/minesweeper/README.md

 ### Gameplay

-In Minesweeper, hidden mines are scattered throughout a board, which is divided into cells.
+In Minesweeper hidden mines are scattered throughout a board, which is divided into cells.
 Cells have multiple possible states:
 - Unopened tiles (cover the board at the start of the game, can also be made by removing flags, marked with '-')
 - Numbered tiles (can show 0-8: shows the number of mines are on the diagonal/adjacent to the tile)
 - Flagged tiles (appear after marking an unopened tile with 'F' - this is the sign of the Flag)